What to Expect with an At-Home Sleep Study?

 Oxygen Levels

 Before undergoing a home sleep study, you should weigh the pros and cons of this method.
-While some folks may prefer the home version, others might favor testing for obstructive sleep apnea in a professional lab.
+While some people may prefer the home version of a sleep test, others might favor testing for obstructive sleep apnea in a professional lab or sleep clinic.

 Advantages

-Furthermore, these tests are less intrusive than ones done in a sleep center.
-Conversely, tests administered at a lab are more intricate and involve additional devices, including an EEG, EKG, EMG, and other equipment.
+Along with being more cost-effective, home sleeping tests are less intrusive than tests conducted in a sleep center.
+Conversely, tests administered at a lab are more intricate and involve additional devices4, including an EEG, EKG, EMG, and other equipment.
+Also, many at-home sleep tests are relatively small and portable, which makes them easy to use practically anywhere.

 Disadvantages

-Despite the pros of trying to diagnose obstructive sleep apnea at home, there are significant cons to this method that you need to know.
-The following disadvantages may sway your decision whether to do a home sleep test.
+Despite the pros of trying to diagnose obstructive sleep apnea at home, there are also cons to this method, which may impact your decision between choosing an at-home and in-lab sleep test.

-Testing at home evaluates your breathing, and this includes searching for gaps in the breath, respiratory effort, and any shallow – or minimal – inhalations.
-However, these tests do not measure how well you rest.
-For example, advanced testing can examine how long you are in REM and non-REM sleep.
+Testing at home evaluates your breathing, and this includes searching for gaps in the breath, respiratory effort, and any shallow – or minimal – inhalations2.
+However, these tests do not measure your actual sleep patterns.
+Advanced testing in the lab can examine how long you are in REM and non-REM sleep4.

-A home sleep test is also not as accurate as those done in a sleep lab setting.
-For instance, a sleep technician can ensure the equipment does not come off at night and is placed on correctly.
-Even if you do a home sleep test, your doctor may still recommend one in the lab as well to secure more accurate results.
+A home sleep test is also not as accurate as those done in a sleep lab setting2.
+For instance, even though your doctor will be able to help guide you through the steps beforehand, a sleep technician will not physically be present to ensure the equipment does not come off at night and is placed on correctly.
+Even if you do a home sleep test, your doctor may still recommend that you complete an in-lab exam afterward to secure more accurate results.

-Experts estimate that upwards of 25 million Americans[4] have obstructive sleep apnea.
+Experts estimate that upwards of 25 million Americans6 have obstructive sleep apnea.
 Therefore, the need for quality, convenient testing is crucial, and this type of test is growing in popularity among patients.
 Plus, at-home sleep studies are a fairly simple process.
+We’ll walk you through what you should expect when you take an at-home sleep test.

 Talk to Your Doctor

-Your doctor will then determine whether you should take an at-home sleep study.
-Once approved, the doctor can order the testing kit.
-A physician must always approve At-home sleep studies.
+Once your doctor knows your symptoms, they will then determine whether you should take an at-home sleep study.
+If you’re approved for a sleep study, the doctor can order the testing kit.
+A physician must always approve at-home sleep studies; you must obtain a prescription2.

 Visit Our Guide: Sleep Apnea – Types and Treatment Options